SuzeShardlow/icebreaker_frontend/README.md

 Networking can be a very useful tool.
 Many people dread going to events on their own and talking to strangers so I hit upon the idea of creating an app which allows users to browse events and create a pre-meet with other attendees.

-## Brief
+## Tasks/Competencies/Skills

-The requirements for our app were to:
+In this app I demonstrate my capability to:

-* Have an internal **Rails API**.
+* Build and use an internal **Rails API**.
 * Use **AngularJS** on the front end.
 * Incorporate at least three **RESTful resources**, one of which represents a user.
 * Have at least one **1:1** relationship and one **1:many** relationship.

-We were also given the following optional bonus task:

 * **Include data from an external API.**

-As mentioned in my [Project Two](https://github.com/SuzeShardlow/skedaddle) readme, I love a challenge and I love bonus tasks.
+I love a challenge.
 I love real-time information and I love APIs even more.
 So I was really keen to pull live data from the Meetup.com API into my app.

 I was comfortable with RESTful resources, the CRUD actions and user authentication so I knew I would be able to complete these functions early in the week, freeing up valuable time to focus on pulling in and manipulating the API data.